 Dependent Plan for UC Berkeley Students

-UC Berkeley is pleased to announce UC SHIP is offering a dependent health insurance plan for spouses, partners and children of UC Berkeley students.
-This plan is a comprehensive major medical Anthem Blue Cross insurance plan, providing medical, counseling, and prescription services; see more details here.
+SHIP offers a dependent health insurance plan for spouses, partners and children of UC Berkeley students enrolled in Berkeley SHIP.
+This plan is a comprehensive major medical Aetna insurance plan, providing medical, counseling, and prescription services; see more details here.

 Dependent coverage is available only if the student is also enrolled in UC SHIP.
 Dependents will be enrolled for the same eligibility period the studnet is enrolled (Fall: 8/15-1/14; Sping:1/15-8/14) within 30 days of a qualifying event.
 This is limited term coverage only.
 Coverage will end on the last date of the specified eligibility period, unless enrolling to continue insurance for an additional term.
 Premiums are calculated based on the plan term and will not be pro-rated (monthly premiums are not available).